About

 Genesux

 By the time I was 14, I was using IRC.
-But it all started when I was 12, I was entranced by online game forums, which would sometimes bring up the topics of game design and development, slowly leading me to the question of "How does a computer run my game?".
-I found myself eagerly curious as to how we made computers enact our human vision, a curiosity I still have today.
+But it all started earlier, when I was 12, entranced by game forums discussing game design and development, slowly leading me to wonder: how does a computer actually run my game?.
+That curiosity for distilling a human vision into a machine has stuck with me ever since.

 Ubuntu -> Debian -> Arch -> Manjaro -> Gentoo -> Void -> Arch -> Debian.